cdsittampalam/documentation/docs/Security & Cryptography.md

 Each data center contains dedicated computing equipment to support the MPC, Qredo blockchain, and watcher components.
 This includes:

-*   Qredo appliances housing Rasberry Pi units for the MPC nodes.
+*   Qredo appliances that house Rasberry Pi units for the MPC nodes.
 Each MPC node can be a client or server node.

 *   a PC that holds the watcher and Blockchain validator services.